-Social Software collaborates with others to create software art and art that explores the role of software in culture.
+Social Software collaborates with others to create art that explores the role of software in culture.
+We understand social software as any system that organizes behavior, coordinates people, or structures interaction.
 We create visual art, installations, performances, videos, text, publications, and open-source software.

 We’re interested in people and the ways that technology brings us together and pushes us apart.
 How do the systems and rules we live within affect our relationships and communities?